1. Skip to content

 Borrell's proposal appears less ambitious than this, according to Hugh Lovatt of the European Council on Foreign Relations, who told DW he did not view the intervention as particularly helpful.

-"Borrell is lowering the bar without any progress in getting member states onboard,” he said.
+"Borrell is lowering the bar without any progress in getting member states on board," he said.
 Suspending political dialogue would be the "lowest hanging fruit and something Israel does not care about at this stage," the analyst charged.

-The EU-Israel Association Agreement covers everything from political relations and preferential trade in goods and services, to cooperation on the environment, and tackling drugs and money laundering.
+The EU-Israel Association Agreement covers everything from political relations and preferential trade in goods and services to cooperation on the environment and tackling drugs and money laundering.
 As of 2022, the bloc stood out as Israel's major trading partner, along with the United States.

-As well as ensuring regular contact between ministers, senior officials and diplomats, the EU-Israel Association Agreement enshrines "respect for human rights and democratic principles" as the basis for its implementation.
+In addition to ensuring regular contact between ministers, senior officials and diplomats, the EU-Israel Association Agreement enshrines "respect for human rights and democratic principles" as the basis for its implementation.

-Shutting down political dialogue in the context of the deal would send a message to Israel, but would not signify an outright suspension of diplomatic relations.
+Shutting down political dialogue in the context of the deal would send a message to Israel but would not signify an outright suspension of diplomatic relations.

 Borrell's last stand